paolostivanin/GTKCrypto/README.md

 * Encrypt and decrypt files using AES, Twofish, Serpent or Camellia (all with a 256bit key and in CBC mode);
 * Compute the hash of a given file (supported hashes are MD5, GOST94, SHA-1, SHA-256, SHA3-256, SHA-512, SHA3-512 and Whirlpool);

-This software is developed by Paolo Stivanin (a.k.a Polslinux)
+This software is developed by Paolo "Polslinux" Stivanin (https://www.paolostivanin.com)

 Security